San Francisco Sues Jeff Sessions 'To Restore Civil Rights Protections'

-SAN FRANCISCO (CBS SF) — San Francisco has filed a lawsuit against U.S. Attorney General Jeff Sessions Thursday, alleging that Sessions rescinded six civil rights protections for minors, the impoverished, people of color, immigrants and people with disabilities.
+SAN FRANCISCO (CBS SF) — San Francisco filed a lawsuit against U.S. Attorney General Jeff Sessions on Thursday, alleging that Sessions rescinded six civil rights protections for minors, the impoverished, people of color, immigrants and people with disabilities, without explanation.

 San Francisco City Attorney Dennis Herrera alleges in the complaint that Sessions’ repeal of those civil rights documents was unlawful and that Sessions failed to provide a meaningful explanation for the repeal, which is required under the Administrative Procedure Act.

-Herrera said the civil rights documents were repealed in December 2017, at which time Sessions claimed that the documents were “unnecessary, inconsistent with existing law, or otherwise improper.”
+In a December 2017 press release, Sessions announced the rescission of the guidance documents and claimed the documents were “unnecessary, inconsistent with existing law, or otherwise improper.”

+Sessions went on to allege that the guidance in the documents was either outdated, used to circumvent the regulatory process or improperly went beyond what is provided for in statutes and regulation.

 The complaint, filed Thursday morning with the assistance of the San Francisco Affirmative Litigation Project, in U.S. District Court for the Northern District of California seeks to have Sessions’ repeal voided.